 - Maintenance: Improved the admin screen output code – had made it more WordPress standard in version 4 but got some of the code wrong.

-- Maintenance: Not really a bug, but in some circumstances I wasn’t initialising a variable used when generating the embed code.
-It worked fine but wasn’t best practise so fixed.
+- Maintenance: Not really a bug, but in some circumstances I wasn’t initializing a variable used when generating the embed code.
+It worked fine but wasn’t best practice so fixed.
 Sloppy.

 - Maintenance: Modified the default parameters so new user videos should appear with the same options as on YouTube itself.
 Consistent.

 - Maintenance: I ABSOLUTELY refuse to call this a bug.
 But I was calling get_the_excerpt() to build some of the video meta data.
 For some reason, still unknown to me, other plugins were crashing as a result of it.
 I’ve removed it for now but am investigating the cause.
 Frustrating.

 - Enhancement: WMODE is now only added to the embed URL if it’s anything other than the default.
 Shrinkage.

 - Maintenance: Left some debug code in by mistake.
 Doh.
 Sometimes I’d forget my own head if it wasn’t screwed on….
 Apologies to those affected.

 - Maintenance: Removed a number of redundant/broken features.
 Learn more.

 - Maintenance: Updated download link to use KeepVid.

 - Maintenance: Re-written admin screen to use WordPress standard method of displaying settings.
 Oh, and the widget settings too.